WICG/manifest-incubations/user-preferences-explainer.md

 ## Alternatives considered

-Use the CSS media query syntax for the keys (e.g. `(prefers-color-scheme: dark)`) and parse this as CSS.
-However, using the CSS parser adds a lot of complexity which we would like to avoid during manifest parsing.
+It would also be possible to use the CSS media query syntax for the keys (e.g. `(prefers-color-scheme: dark)`) and parse this as CSS instead of using fixed keys as proposed.
+However, using the CSS parser adds a lot of complexity which we would like to avoid.
+Before a web app can launch, the CSS parser would need to be run to analyze the media query.
+This would also allow media queries which don’t make sense for this proposal, such as window size.

 ## Open questions